 Second, Fidelity Digital Assets will offer execution services, a multi-venue capable solution powered by Fidelity’s proven order routing and matching technology.
 The company looks as if it will initially focus on bitcoin and ether.

-Akbar Thobhani, CEO of SFOX, a crypto prime dealer that just raised $22M to build an institutional crypto asset management platform:
+Akbar Thobhani, CEO of SFOX, a crypto prime dealer that just raised $22M to build an institutional crypto asset management platform said:

 “Nasdaq and Fidelity’s recent announcements prove that cryptocurrency will not be going anywhere anytime soon.
 There’s already significant interest in security tokens and the compliance, cost-efficiency, and liquidity they provide to securities markets, but they will need to be registered, traded, and structured correctly.
 As the second-largest global exchange by market cap, Nasdaq has the proper experience, tools, and network to deliver security tokens to be adopted by the traditional masses.
 Similarly, Fidelity Digital Asset Services’ focus on cryptocurrency custody and trading services for enterprise clients showcases the commitment and interest they’re seeing from their clients, but we’ll really hit a turning point when Fidelity offers cryptocurrency to their retail and 401K customers.”